-The Board of Trustees endorses the educational philosophy that a student may have achieved College level proficiency in certain areas.
-The Board of Trustees establishes the following guidelines for granting credit by examination and/or educational experiences in the armed services, business or industry, or other institutions.
+Mineral Area College endorses the educational philosophy that a student may have achieved college-level proficiency in certain areas.
+Mineral Area College establishes the following guidelines for granting credit by examination and/or educational experiences in the armed services, business or industry, or other institutions.